connortsui20/cascades-structure/GOALS.md

 Another challenge is the fact that the memo table (used for dynamic programming in the Cascades query optimization framework) is a single point of global contention.
 Almost every operation and task in the Cascades framework must read _and_ write to the memo table in a thread-safe manner.
 This means that surrounding the memo table with a single global lock would eliminate almost all parallelism, and performance would be measured by the speed at which threads can acquire and release a lock.

 A potential solution to both of these problems is to use an asynchronous and cooperative model of parallel execution.
 In an asynchronous runtime, all parallelism is handled in userspace, and tasks that "block" waiting for other tasks (e.g., on a mutex or on I/O) don't actually halt the threads they are running on.
 Instead, they yield to another task that is located on the same thread.
-In other words, using an asynchronous runtime like `tokio` could eliminate the need for a complicated task dependency graph in the task scheduler (such as the one used by Orca) as an asynchronous task that is "waiting" is not the same as a thread that is "blocked" or sleeping.
+In other words, using an asynchronous runtime like [`tokio`] could eliminate the need for a complicated task dependency graph in the task scheduler (such as the one used by Orca) as an asynchronous task that is "waiting" is not the same as a thread that is "blocked" or sleeping.

 Contention is still a problem in an asynchronous setting, as there is only so much a runtime can do to alleviate all tasks attempting to access global locks on data structures.
 Thus, the memo table itself needs to support parallel access and manipulation.
 At a minimum, the memo table should support finer granularity of locking in the memo table.
 In the future, it is likely possible to implement the entire memo table in a lock-free manner (copy-on-write, append-only, compare-and-swap semantics, etc.).
 Using an asynchronous runtime certainly helps, as the cost of "blocking" is not the same as when using traditional synchronous threads.

 ## Persistent

-One of the main research contributions of `optd` will be leaving a record of all decisions made by the optimizer by persisting optimization state which would act as a trail of breadcrumbs.

-As far as we are aware, all current query optimizers are completely volatile.
+As far as we are aware, current query optimizers are completely volatile.
 In other words, once a query plan has been optimized, the system forgets all of the steps it took to reach the final fully-optimized query plan.

-This persisted state theoretically should prevent duplicate optimization work between queries over time.
+One of the main research contributions of `optd` will be leaving a record of all decisions made by the optimizer by persisting optimization state, acting as a trail of breadcrumbs.
+This persisted state should theoretically prevent the query optimizer from doing duplicate work between queries over time.
 An added benefit of this is that query optimization can be stopped and restarted at any time, and can be durable against crashes.
-This behavior can be the default, allowing for `optd` to behave as an embeddable library if needed.
+This durable behavior can be the default, allowing for `optd` to behave as an embeddable library if needed.

-TODO Use of DBMS backend
-TODO SeaORM
-TODO breadcrumbs
-TODO event logs
-TODO durability guarantees?

-While `optd` should have the goal of remembering all decisions made by default, we should also be able to support `optd` as an embeddable library that does not persist any state.
 We can simply remove all stored data after every query and use an in-memory DBMS as a backend server.

+We will use an ORM (Object Relational Mapper) to model our optimization framework.
+At the time of writing, there are two actively developed ORMs for Rust: [`diesel`] and [SeaORM].
+Even though [`diesel`] is more performant, [SeaORM] has more active development and also supports `async` Rust by default, so we will be using [SeaORM] as our data modeler.
+[SeaORM] uses the [`sqlx`] library under the hood, which currently only supports `MySQL`, `Postgres`, and `SQLite`, with experimental support for `MSSQL`.

+### Database Design

+This section will detail some important pieces of data that we want to record.

+TODO all of these are based on the whiteboard database diagrams we created, and all of them need descriptions

+-   Databases / Tables / Schemas
+-   Event Logs / History
+-   Epochs
+-   Attributes
+-   Statistics
+-   Triggers
+-   Query Batches / Queries
+-   Plan Groups (Cascades Groups)
+-   Plan Expressions (Logical and Physical Cascades Expressions)
+-   Plan Costs
+-   Predicate / SQL Expression Groups
+-   Predicate Costs

 # Related Work

+TODO links to all of these

-The original Cascades paper
+-   The original Cascades paper
-Microsoft "Extensible query optimizers in practice" article The Orca query optimizer
+-   Microsoft "Extensible query optimizers in practice" article
+-   The Orca query optimizer
-CockroachDB's query optimizer
+-   CockroachDB's query optimizer

 # Design